Differences Between Array and Linked List

 Beginner

-176 Views
+3.13K Views

 10 min read

-Arrays Vs. Linked Lists: An Overview
+Arrays Vs. Linked Lists

 Arrays and Linked Lists are the types of non-primitive linear data structures.
-Array is a collection of elements of the same data type stored at contagious memory locations that can be randomly accessed with their index number.
+An array is a collection of elements of the same data type stored at contagious memory locations that can be randomly accessed with their index number.
 A Linked List consists of a series of connected nodes that are randomly stored in the memory.
-Here, each node consists of data and address of the next node.
+Here, each node consists of data and the address of the next node.

 We have covered all the topics related to these two in the previous tutorials.
 In this DSA tutorial, we'll analyze the differences between arrays and linked lists in data structures.
 To further enhance your understanding of data structures, enroll in our best Data Structures and Algorithms Course.